The popular add-in has undergone many revisions, with a major re-write for version 2.0. Please keep an eye on the What's New page for new releases.

 The Word add-in described above also provides the option to create PDF files.

-With Word 2003, PDF file creation requires the availability of the Adobe PDF driver from Adobe Acrobat
+With the Word 2003 version, PDF file creation requires the availability of the Adobe PDF driver from Adobe Acrobat or PDFCreator to be installed..

 In early versions of Word 2007 the PDF plug-in was an optional extra.
-The add-in will only offer the Office 2007 PDF plug-in or Adobe PDF driver if they are available.
+The add-in will only offer the Office 2007 PDF plug-in, Adobe PDF driver and PDFCreator 2 driver if they are available.
 The optional PDF plug-in will be available if Word 2007 is updated to SP2 as this removed the plug-in option and made it part of the application.

-In Word 2010 The PDF plug-in should always be available, and the function to use Adobe Acrobat as an alternative, if present, is retained.
+In Word 2010 and later, the PDF plug-in should always be available, and the functions to use Adobe Acrobat or PDFCreator as alternatives, if present, are retained.

-The macro detects whether the plug-in is installed by looking for EXP_PDF.DLL file in the folder %programfiles%\Common Files\Microsoft Shared\OFFICE14 (OFFICE12 for Word 2007), which is the active part of the plug in.
+The macro detects whether the plug-in is installed by looking for EXP_PDF.DLL file in the folder %programfiles%\Common Files\Microsoft Shared\OFFICE14 (where 14 is the Office version), which is the active part of the plug in.
 If it is not installed, the add-in then checks whether the Acrobat printer driver Adobe PDF is installed, and if available will print to that.
 If neither is available a warning message is presented and the merge is made only to the choice of document format.

-The Acrobat versions compatible with Word 2007/2010 provide their own merge function which has greater functionality than is available from the Adobe PDF 'printer' driver or the Microsoft Office Plug-in, though not the ability to name the PDF files from the data source.
+The Acrobat versions compatible with Word 2007 and later provide their own merge function which has greater functionality than is available from the Adobe PDF 'printer' driver or the Microsoft Office Plug-in, though not the ability to name the PDF files from the data source.
 If you have Acrobat installed, investigate this if you need to merge to PDF.

 The Acrobat add-in also offers the option to merge PDF to e-mail attachments which the individual merge letters add-in does not include.
-However see also Email Merge With Attachments.
+However see also my Many to One add-in which does provide this functionality.

 If you wish to employ the Adobe driver with this add-in, before executing the merge to a new document, select the Adobe PDF printer (from Control panel > Devices and Printers).
 Right click and select Properties and from the dialog box shown below click 'Printing Preferences'